-These questions are not only natural, but they’re universal.
+These questions are not only natural, but also universal.
 For a visitor to become a customer requires a lot of trust, and as business owners, it’s our job to establish that trust.

 Now, if you’re in the business of sales conversion at web scale, this issue of trust is a fundamental one.
 How do you convince someone to give you their money with just pixels on a screen?